2023 Best Urban & Regional Planning Master's Degree Schools in New York

 Full Urban & Regional Planning at The City College of New York Report

-University at Buffalo did quite well in this year’s ranking of the best places for urban and regional planning students to get a master’s degree.
-It came in at #6 on the list.
-University at Buffalo is a very large public school located in the large suburb of Buffalo.
+With a ranking of #6, University at Buffalo did quite well on this year’s best schools for urban and regional planning students working on their master’s degree.
+University at Buffalo is a fairly large public school located in the large suburb of Buffalo.

-Explore all the Best Urban & Regional Planning Schools in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Urban & Regional Planning Colleges in the Middle Atlantic Area or other specific states within that region.

 More Urban & Regional Planning Rankings in New York